hyproviola/APIWrappers/README.md

 ## What to Expect

+* Not too much.
+These wrappers are designed to provide a single level of abstraction.
+That is, essentially turning raw HTTP requests and websockets into usable functions and variables.
 * We would like to include multiple implementations such as:
     * Websocket wrappers for back and forth communication
     * Send a request and capture the response